dhanushkumar2408/AtliQMart-Ad-hoc-Business-Insights/README.md

 ✔ **Invest in sales team training** to boost performance.

 ## 📂 Project Files
-- `SQL Queries.sql` - Contains all SQL queries used for data extraction.
+- `Ad-hoc Requests SQL.sql` - Contains all SQL queries used for data extraction.
-- `PowerBI_Dashboard.pbix` - Power BI file with visualizations.
+- `adhoc.pbix` - Power BI file with visualizations.
 - `ATLIQMART.pptx` - Presentation with insights and recommendations.

 ---